Loop24-AS/ls-rpi5/README.md

   - Pulls this repository for changes and implements any updates.
 If there are updates to `autorun.sh`, the script restarts using the new version of itself.
   - Re-checks the screen resolution in case there are updates to `setresolution.sh` after the `git pull`.
   - Starts `autorefresh.sh` which will periodically (originally every three hours) do a cache refresh of Chromium if it's running.
   - Runs `generatehash.sh` to generate a unique seven-character code.
-The code is unique and based on the Pi's ethernet MAC address, and it will always stay the same for every specific Raspberry Pi when the script is re-run.
+The code based on the Pi's ethernet MAC address, and it will always stay the same for every specific Raspberry Pi when the script is re-run.
   - Runs `loopsign.sh` to launch Chromium in fullscreen with the LoopSign URL.
 The hash code from the previous step is a unique part of the URL, making it easy for the user to pair the player to their corresponding LoopSign screen without needing to connect to and control the player's settings.
 - It usually takes less than a minute from the desktop environment is loaded until Chromium is launched.
 - Throughout the boot/startup process, the user is kept somewhat informed via different Zenity dialogs.